ArchHem/Julia_exercise_projects/README.md

 $Q_{t+1}=1+r+\sqrt{V_t}(\rho Z_1+\sqrt{1-\rho^2} Z_2)$

+and

 $V_{t+1}=V_t+k(\theta-V_t)+\sigma \sqrt{V_t} Z_1$

 This is a fairly interesting result.
 Under the discretization estimate, $V_{t+1}$ is normally distributed with mean $V_t+k(\theta-V_t)$ and variance $\sigma^2 V_t$; similarly, Q_{t+1} is normally distributed with mean $1+r$ and variance $V_{t}$.
 However, only $Q_t$ can be directly observed in the marked - $V_t$ must be constructed "artificially", i.e. $Q(t)$ is a _heteroscedastic_ process.

-There are a number of ways of estimating V_{t}.
+There are a number of ways of estimating $V_{t}$.
 The paper opts for simply taking the sample variance of $Q_{t+1}$ up to index $t$ - other, more accurate models (rolling-time-window variance calculations, GARCH models, etc) are also avaible for estimating the $V_t$ vector but also need more free parameters.
 Currently, we only implemented the approach laid out in the original paper, and had thus obtained a historic estimate for $V_t$.

 The actual parameter estimation once again occurs via minimizing the negative log-likelyhood.
 The join probability distribution of the variables $V$ and $Q$ is a bivariate, correlated normal distr. (as both are normally distributed) and thus determing the log-likelyhood analytically is actually fairly trivial.